Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Summary of results

+Intriguingly, while it may seem that there is a sharp distinction between peaked-size and gravitational teleportation, we find that this is not always this case.
+In particular, we show that varying the temperature of the SYK model provides a continuous interpolation between gravitational teleportation at low temperature and peaked-size teleportation at high temperature.
+In the dual picture, perturbing away from the low temperature limit corresponds to adding \emph{stringy} corrections to the gravity theory~\cite{shenker2015stringy,maldacena2016remarks,gu2019relation}.
+Following this intuition, we show that teleportation in a gravity theory with strong stringy corrections~\cite{maldacena2017diving} bears a remarkable qualitative similarity to peaked-size teleportation, thus providing a first step towards a bulk understanding of this phenomenon.

-\emph{Experimental implementations and implications} (Section VIII)---Following this logic, we demonstrate that many-body quantum teleportation functions as a powerful diagnostic tool for scrambling dynamics in near-term quantum simulators, enabling one to distinguish between generic thermalizing systems and gravitational dynamics.
+Finally, in \textbf{Section \ref{experiment}}, we discuss experimental applications of the TW protocol for probing many-body dynamics.
+In particular, we demonstrate that the protocol can function as a diagnostic tool for scrambling dynamics in near-term quantum simulators, enabling one to starkly distinguish between generic thermalizing systems and gravitational dynamics.
 To this end, we provide detailed blueprints for realizing the protocol in two complementary experimental platforms---Rydberg atom arrays~\cite{Maller15,Labuhn16,Bernien17,Graham19,Madjarov20,Wilson19} and trapped ions~\cite{wineland2008entangled,monroe2013scaling,Ballance:2016, Gaebler2016high,cetina2020}.
-Specifically, the observation of a high teleportation fidelity at low temperatures in an experimental setting would be a tantalizing indicator of gravitational scrambling dynamics.
+Specifically, the observation of a high teleportation fidelity at low temperatures would be a tantalizing experimental indicator of gravitational scrambling dynamics.
 In addition, gravitational dynamics exhibit unique qualitative features as a function of both evolution time and protocol parameters [Fig.~\ref{fig: 1}(c), Table~\ref{table:comparison}].
-More broadly, our analysis suggests that the TW protocol can also provide insights into many-body dynamics outside the gravitational regime.
-In particular, we demonstrate that the fidelity of peaked-size teleportation serves as an efficient probe of higher moments of operator size distributions~\cite{qi2019measuring}.
+More broadly, our analysis suggests that the TW protocol can provide insights into many-body dynamics outside the gravitational regime.
+In particular, we demonstrate that the fidelity of peaked-size teleportation probes higher moments of operator size distributions~\cite{qi2019measuring}.

-\emph{Quantum gravity interpretation of peaked-size teleportation} (Section VII)---Finally, while we have thus far indicated a sharp distinction between models with gravitational duals and generic thermalizing systems, this is not always the case.
-In particular, our results show that varying the temperature of the SYK model provides a continuous interpolation between gravitational teleportation at low temperature and peaked-size teleportation at high temperature.
-In the dual picture, perturbing away from the low temperature limit corresponds to adding \emph{stringy} corrections to the gravity theory~\cite{shenker2015stringy,maldacena2016remarks,gu2019relation}.
-Following this intuition, we show that teleportation in a gravity theory with strong stringy corrections~\cite{maldacena2017diving} bears a remarkable qualitative similarity to peaked-size teleportation, thus providing a first step towards a bulk understanding of this phenomenon.